Search This Blog

 As Jane herself died soon afterwards and in 1908 the house was again up for sale.
 By this time it had gained the mod con of a bathroom!

 Mrs Robert Forrest, widow, was living in the property in 1918 when her daughter Nesta married William Wain of the RAF.
 Nesta married secondly William Duncan Forbes Liston in 1921.
-They made their home at New Court but with this we are stretching beyond my normal blog remit of up to around 1920 so I'll leave it there.
-I will just say though that the house still stands, divided into multiple residences.
-The archway and stable block still stand on the High Street too.
+They made their home at New Court but with this we are stretching beyond my normal blog time period so I'll leave it there with just a few more notes.
+Nesta added a library extension to the house in 1931.
+She left New Court and the grounds to the people of Marlow.
+Since the end of the house as a private residence several of the specimen trees which once graced the garden such as the mulberry and Judas trees have been lost though the redwood is still soaring into the sky.
+The house still stands however, divided into multiple residences for older people.
+The archway and stable block remain next to the High Street.
 You can walk through the arch into a little shopping complex built onto the one time grounds of the house.

 More posts about individual houses in Marlow, big and small, can be found under the "Specific Shops, Streets...Etc" menu option.
 That's also the place to look for other High Street related posts.